Kamil-Sabbagh/DreamBooth-Personalizing-Text-to-Image-Diffusion-Models-for-Subject-Driven-Generation/README.md

 - Include different angles, lighting, and backgrounds
 - Supported formats: JPG, PNG, WebP
 - The script will automatically resize them to 512x512 pixels

+The choice of the target image can heavily impact on the choice of the parameters used, more complex and detailed targets will require better training.

 ### 2. Configure Training Prompts
 **IMPORTANT**: Edit `training_config.txt` to match your subject: